harsh-123-byte/Weather_App/README.md

 <h1 align="center">🌦️ Weather App</h1>

 <p align="center">
-  A modern Android weather app that displays current weather conditions of any city, state, or country with a responsive UI built using Kotlin and XML.
+  A modern Android weather app that displays current weather conditions of any city, state, or country with a responsive UI built using XML and Backed workings using Kotlin.
 </p>

 ---